- Scripts for LIV and optical spectra measurements using following equipment:

 How to use:

-You will get a small instruction on what arguments to provide. settings.py file contains a dictionary with visa addresses and settings.
+By running ‘python measure.py’ you will get a small instruction on what arguments to provide. config.ini contains visa addresses and other settings.

 python measure.py k2 gs15 1550 00C9 25